JC-Ge/hbuilderx-shortcuts/README.md

 ## Features

-Replace the shortcut key of vscode with the shortcut key of hbuilderX.
+- Migrate the shortcut key of hbuilderx to vscode.

-## Release Notes

-### 0.0.7 add 'ctrl+k'

-Initial release of hbuilderx-shortcuts
+- Add hbuilderx snippets to vscode.